 Consolidation arrangements

-In the consolidation arrangement method, several smaller products or freight loads combine into one significant load in the cross-docking facility.
+In the consolidation arrangement method, several smaller products or freight loads combine into one significant load in the crossdock warehouse.
 This way, incoming freight is combined with goods stored at the terminal to form full truckload shipments.
 This method is beneficial because it’s not always profitable to ship out individual parcels from the cross-docking facility.

 Deconsolidation arrangements

-Deconsolidation arrangements are the opposite of consolidation arrangement, which breaks down large product loads into several smaller loads for easy transportation.
+Deconsolidation arrangements, also referred to as deconsolidation cross-docking, are the opposite of consolidation arrangement, which breaks down large product loads into several smaller loads for easy transportation.
 These small loads usually go directly to a customer.
-This arrangement is the one that’s traditionally used in direct-to-consumer fulfillment.
+This arrangement is the one that’s traditionally used in direct-to-consumer fulfillment and is a form of post-distribution cross-docking.

 Cross-docking services and working with a 3PL

-Get more information on our website about how PLS can help your company with customized logistics solutions and supply chain design.
+Get more information on our website about how PLS can help your company with customized logistics solutions and supply chain design, including advanced cross docking services to enhance your supply chain efficiency.